Pediatric Orthopedic Surgeons treating Hunter Syndrome

 Final Thoughts

-Pars defect can cause severe lower back pain to your child if you leave it untreated.
-Additionally, it can disrupt their daily activities.
-While treating early with physical therapy and medications, your kids can get relief from pain without surgery.
 Moreover, you can encourage your children to undertake strengthening workouts to ensure strong stomach and back muscles to reduce the chances of back injuries and prevent Spondylolysis from coming back.
 Also, consult with doctors to learn about different activities to reduce Spondylolysis complications.

 Finally, it is important to note that this document serves as an informational guide and should not replace professional medical advice.
-If you suspect that a child may have a Pars Defect or any other medical condition, it is recommended that you give us a call and schedule an appointment at one of our three offices – Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
+If you suspect that a child may have a Pars Defect or any other medical condition, it is recommended that you give us a call and schedule an appointment at one of our three offices – Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX.
 At the Medical City Children’s and Spine Specialists Medical Practice, our doctors specialize in kids and treat those with spine conditions that cause pain.

 ____________________